The Vet Centre is here for you and your animals 24/7/365 during the Covid-Crisis

 We remain open at Maids Moreton for essential / urgent “normal” appointments and emergencies – we are happy to advise as appropriate on a case-by-case basis.

 Consultation appointments are available.
 See below for details.

 We continue to provide our own 24 hours out-of-hours care for our registered clients and their pets.
 In the rare instance that a client from another practice is unable to receive assistance from their own practice we will be happy to help if we can.

 We are happy to provide help and advice by telephone, e-mail, WhatsApp and text.
 See below for contact details.

 CHERRY LANE SURGERY

-Cherry Lane surgery is currently open Monday to Friday 9am – 1pm and from 6th July will be open 9am – 6pm Monday to Friday only.
+Cherry Lane surgery is currently open Monday to Friday 8:30am – 6pm and Saturday 9am - 12:30pm.